Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Combat Mechanics/Defining Effects.md

 Some effects allow you to redirect the effect to new targets or areas after you activate it.
 Redirecting an effect is a move action that does not provoke attacks of opportunity.

-## EFFECTS WITH ATTACK ROLLS
+## Effects with Attack Rolls

 Some targeted effects require an attack roll to hit their target.
 These effects can score critical hits just as weapons can, and when they do, they deal double damage on a critical hit.

 If a targeted effect that requires an attack roll lists a duration, it refers to how long the effect lasts on the target (if the attack roll is successful), not how long you have to make an attack.

-# ABILITIES AND SPELL EFFECTS ON LARGE VEHICLES
+# Abilities and Spell Effects on Large Vehicles

 Most vehicles interact with abilities and spells normally; the effects of an explosive blast on an exploration buggy can be determined using the typical rules, for example.